-However, it was not until 2009 that Begovic made his full debut for the south coast outfit, playing his part in a 3-1 win over Sunderland.
+However, it was not until 2009 that Begovic made his full debut for Pompey, playing his part in a 3-1 win over Sunderland.

 After a run in the team and a brief loan spell at Ipswich, Begovic caught the eye and attracted attention from Stoke City, taking up the option to join the Potters on a permanent basis from February 2010.

-His debut came against Chelsea two months after signing, before keeping a clean sheet against Everton the following week.
+His debut came against Chelsea two months after signing before he kept a clean sheet against Everton the following week.

-The next few years would see him win the club's player of the year award for his efforts in the 2011/12 season, reach 50 clean sheets in a Stoke City shirt and even score his first professional goal in November 2013 when a long kick downfield caught out current team-mate Artur Boruc.
+The next few years would see him win the club's player-of-the-year award for his efforts in the 2011/12 season, reach 50 clean sheets in a Stoke City shirt and even score his first professional goal in November 2013 when a long kick downfield caught out current team-mate Artur Boruc.

 In the summer of 2015, Begovic made the switch to Chelsea and first appeared in a Blues shirt nine days later on the club's pre-season tour.

 During his first season at Stamford Bridge, an injury to Thibaut Courtois resulted in Begovic having his first run in the team, keeping a sequence of three clean sheets before the Belgian's return.